 Because it is two-piece, I can wear it day or night, and if the weather changes, and or remove the cardigan.
 The black cardigan has been worn alone many times.

 It has also been very useful to wear to dinners, wineries and other smart occasions.

 12. THE LITTLE BLACK DRESS

-From formal New Years Eve functions in New York, to speaking at Travel and Blogging Conferences in Australia and around the world, Erin dons her black dress with style.
+From formal New Years Eve functions in New York, to speak at Travel and Blogging Conferences in Australia and around the world, Erin dons her black dress with style.

-As another world travelling family, Erin finds her black dress a wardrobe ‘must have’, and knows it is the perfect attire for cruises, dinners, and many of their more formal functions.
+As another world traveling family, Erin finds her black dress a wardrobe ‘must have’, and knows it is the perfect attire for cruises, dinners, and many of their more formal functions.